mk-fg/feedjack/README.md

 	(of course, less trivial Django configurations should probably have way more entries there)

-After all that, it might be worth checking out /admin section (if django.contrib.admin app was enabled) to create a feedjack site, otherwise sample default site will be created upon first request.
+After all that, it might be worth checking out "/admin" section (if django.contrib.admin app was enabled) to create a feedjack site, otherwise sample default site will be created upon first request.

+See also "Configuration" section below.

 ### Requirements